Musical.ly Is Going Away: Users to Be Shifted to Bytedance’s TikTok Video App

 Upcoming features planned for TikTok will include: a “reaction” feature that allows users to react to friends’ videos; enhanced creative tools like interactive gesture filters and “fun-house mirror camera effects”; and greenscreen-like background effects.

-Musical.ly’s official Twitter account has purged of all of its previous tweets, and late Wednesday had just one message posted: “RIP #Musically.”
+Musical.ly’s official Twitter account has purged of all of its previous tweets, and late Wednesday posted just one message: “RIP #Musically.”

 TikTok is available via Apple’s App Store and Google Play.
 Existing musical.ly users will automatically upgrade to TikTok when they update the current app.